CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/Authentication-Authorization-and-Accounting/Role-Based-Access-Control.md

 You assign a custom role to an existing user account.
 For information about creating user accounts, see {{<link url="User-Accounts" text="User Accounts">}} commands.

 {{%notice info%}}
 When you create a class, then run `nv config apply`, NVUE removes LDAP configuration from the `/etc/nsswitch.conf` file.
-If you are using LDAP, run the `nv set system config apply ignore /etc/nsswitch.conf` command **before** you run `nv config apply` to retain the LDAP configuration.
+If you are using LDAP, run the `nv set system config apply ignore /etc/nsswitch.conf` command **before** you run `nv config apply` to keep the LDAP configuration.
 {{%/notice%}}

 The following example creates the three classes described above for role `role1`.